rust-marker/marker/docs/book/src/usage/ci.md

 # CI

-Marker's explicit goal is to make it easy to use on CI.
-This document describes the provided CI tooling and demonstrates example templates.
+Marker's primary objective is to offer an excellent linting interface, including the seamless integration with CI services.
+This document outlines the available CI tooling and provides example templates.

 <!-- toc -->